abh1-ja1n/ml4sci/README.md

 I am applying for the project **Vision Transformers for End-to-End Particle Reconstruction for the CMS Experiment**.

 **Note**- Use [NBViewer](https://nbviewer.org/) to view the jupyter notebooks, as Jupyter notebook cell outputs are not rendered on GitHub.
 Or clone the repository to local for viewing Jupyter notebook cell outputs.
+Or view the PDF files, corresponding to task notebooks.

 ## Task 1: Electron/photon classification